Editor Seth Masia

 Eight years before high-back spoilers, the Elite put skiers in an aggressive knees-flexed position that encouraged application of strong fore-aft leverage.
 This enabled a skier to selectively pressure shovel, center and tail in a way not easily achieved before.
 A racer could retract instantly to absorb a roll and then efficiently press the tip of the ski down the backside to pump a little more speed.

 The Elite came about when Le Trappeur licensed Henke’s Martin buckle patent, becoming the exclusive maker of buckle boots in France.
 To support the buckles, company owner and boot designer Marcel Carrier created double-thick reinforcing of the leather outer “shell.”
-This made for a very stiff structure, supported by a steel shank in the sole connected to reinforcements on either side of the heel.
+This made for a very stiff structure, supported by a fiberglass shank in the sole connected to fiberglass reinforcements on either side of the heel.
 To provide better lateral power, Carrier made the cuff a couple of centimeters higher and added a fifth buckle.
 Five-buckle boots already existed.
 Carrier’s innovation was to angle the fourth buckle downward to fix the skier’s heel in its pocket.

 The boot was immediately adopted by the French team.
 So equipped, Charles Bozon and Guy Périllat took gold and silver in the 1962 slalom world championships at Chamonix.
 Marielle Goitschel took slalom silver and combined gold.
 Other bootmakers took notice.
 According to Sven Coomer, who was there, Hans Heierling met with Carrier and bought a license to reproduce the Elite.
 So did Aldo Vaccari from Nordica, who went home and built the first buckle boot from Italy.